Elias Díaz Preview, Player Props: Rockies vs. Twins

-On Friday, Elias Diaz (hitting .188 in his past 10 games) and the Colorado Rockies face the Minnesota Twins, whose starting pitcher will be Joe Ryan.
+On Saturday, Elias Diaz (hitting .188 in his past 10 games) and the Colorado Rockies play the Minnesota Twins, whose starting pitcher will be Emilio Pagan.
 First pitch is at 8:10 PM ET.

-He is looking to get back on track after a four-strikeout showing in his most recent game against the Dodgers.
+He had a one-hit performance in his most recent game (1-for-4) against the Twins.

 Sportsbook Promo Codes